cogitosys/python-defuse-the-bomb/README.md

 # Defuse the bomb in Python

-This repository is a defuse the bomb-style training exercise in debugging python.
+This repository is a "defuse the bomb"-style training exercise in debugging python.
+Reading the guide is recommended.

 # Training goals: